 Tarpon Springs Epiphany Celebration (Spongorama Museum)

 Then, on the walking tour, head to Craig Park on Spring Bayou, the location for a famous Greek Epiphany celebration.
-January 6th marks the Epiphany with festivities representing the Baptism of Christ in Greek Orthodox religion.
+January 6th marks the Epiphany with festivities representing the Baptism of Christ in the Greek Orthodox religion.
 The day starts with the Blessing of the Fleet, followed by an event where young men 18 and under dive for a cross in the cold water.
 The young man who comes up with the cross is assured a blessed year.

 St. Nicholas Greek Orthodox Cathedral